About the Initiative

 Magdalena Sepulveda

-Magdalena Sepúlveda is the Executive Director of the Global Initiative for Economic, Social and Cultural Rights and is also a member of the Independent Commission for the Reform of International Corporate Taxation (ICRICT).
+Magdalena Sepúlveda was the Executive Director of the Global Initiative for Economic, Social and Cultural Rights and is also a member of the Independent Commission for the Reform of International Corporate Taxation (ICRICT).
 From 2008 to 2014 she was the United Nations Special Rapporteur on extreme poverty and human rights.

 Rodrigo Uprimny